 The legal definition of the word “negligence” is the violation of a duty of care owed, which proximately causes damages.
 If a person is found to be negligent, then this person is legally responsible (liable) for a number of different types of damages, and can be forced to pay fair compensation for these damages.
 Such damages include:

 Multiple Injuries / Truck Accident

 Knee Injuries, Scars & Surgery /Dog Bite

-Most all insurance companies will not compensate a claimant fully and fairly unless all of the damages are properly documented and supported with expert opinions and legal precedent.
+Most insurance companies will not compensate a claimant fully and fairly unless all of the damages are properly documented and supported with expert opinions and legal precedent.
 It is our job as your legal counsel to build a strong and persuasive case on your behalf.
-The insurance company often will settle your claim at that point based upon the strength of this evidence.
-If the insurer still persists in unreasonably denying or diminishing your claim, we will recommend to you that we file suit.
+Often, the insurance company will settle your claim at that point based upon the strength of this evidence.
+If the insurer still persists in unreasonably denying or diminishing your claim, we will recommend that we file a lawsuit.
 The issue of whether or not to go into litigation, however, is always ultimately your decision.
-If we do file suit, we will use the legal system to force the insurer to act responsibly and compensate you fairly.
+If we do file a lawsuit, we will use the legal system to force the insurer to act responsibly and compensate you fairly.
 Equitable compensation is the goal of every personal injury case.